leandroroser/linux-copilot/Readme.md

 Currently, the application was tested in bash and zsh.

 Note: This is in state of proof of concept.
-Expect improvements with time.
+Expect improvements over time.
 Note 2: For some reason (cold start?) the first query tends to fail randomly and then the rest of the queries work as expected.

 ## Prerequisites